pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/PreparingDatabase.md

 We further recommend that you enable query tracing to log queries that are executed in your application.
 This can be handy for tracking down long-running queries, or when more queries execute than you expect.
-We also recommend only doing this in debug builds to avoid leaking sensitive information when the app is running on a user's device, and we further recommned using OSLog when running your app in the simulator/device and using `Swift.print` in previews:
+We also recommend only doing this in debug builds to avoid leaking sensitive information when the app is running on a user's device, and we further recommend using OSLog when running your app in the simulator/device and using `Swift.print` in previews:

 ```diff